dlemstra/Magick.NET/Documentation/ConvertPDF.md

     images.Read("Snakeware.pdf", settings)

-    ' Create new image that appends all the pages horizontally Using horizontal As MagickImage = images.AppendHorizontally()
+    ' Create new image that appends all the pages horizontally Using horizontal As IMagickImage = images.AppendHorizontally()
         ' Save result as a png
         horizontal.Write("Snakeware.horizontal.png")
     End Using

-    ' Create new image that appends all the pages horizontally Using vertical As MagickImage = images.AppendVertically()
+    ' Create new image that appends all the pages horizontally Using vertical As IMagickImage = images.AppendVertically()
         ' Save result as a png
         vertical.Write("Snakeware.vertical.png")
   End Using